Overview

 Why Come to Las Vegas for Residency?

 Las Vegas is a very unique town.
 The city’s rapidly growing local population and high volume of tourists provide a very diverse population.
 Not only does this enrich your training, it enriches the city’s culture.
-You may already know about the strip with its nightlife and the beach clubs, but there’s so much more to Las Vegas.
+You may already know about the Strip with its nightlife and beach clubs, but there’s so much more to Las Vegas.
 There are plenty of shows to keep you, your family, and friends entertained.
 Top chefs from all around the world have set up shop throughout the city.
 They’re also likely to be open for business after your shift!
 When you find the need to burn those calories (as if running around the hospital isn’t enough), there are plenty of places to go hiking!
 Friends and family often find excuses to come visit you, and entertaining them is easy!
-If you find the need to get away, the airport is easily accessible and flights are readily available.
-However, we can’t forget the space between strip and the mountains; there are peaceful residential areas with parks, playgrounds, and recreation centers for those of you raising a family… or even if you’re not raising a family!
+If you find the need to get away, the airport is easily accessible, and flights are readily available.
+However, we can’t forget the space between the Strip and the mountains; there are peaceful residential areas with parks, playgrounds, and recreation centers for those of you raising a family… or even if you’re not raising a family!
 Either way, we welcome you to our surgery family.

 Life After Residency